szilard/prudential-ds-ceu/README.md

 Laszlo has also competed in the
 [Prudential Kaggle competition](https://www.kaggle.com/c/prudential-life-insurance-assessment)
 and **has finished in the top 10% (congratulations!)**.
-Also notable that he had advanced 400+ places from the public leaderboard to the private one, an excellent sign that he has applied well the techniques we discussed in class that help you avoid *overfitting*.
+Also notable that he had advanced 400+ places from the public leaderboard (LB) to the private one, an excellent sign that he has applied well the techniques we discussed in class that help you avoid *overfitting*.
 Many Kaggle competitors including top ones have overfit the public test set and their private LB score ended up lower than the public one:

 ![plot](kaggle_scores_analysis/pub_vs_priv_LB_kaggle_summary.png)

-(the top 3 kagglers on the public leaderboard /in *red* in the plot above/ have overfit and lost; the competitors in *green* have won).
+(the top 3 kagglers on the public LB /in *red* in the plot above/ have overfit and lost; the competitors in *green* have won).

 Some important points from Laszlo's report:
 ```